-A red dwarf that displays sudden and unpredictable changes in light output lasting for a few minutes to a few hours.
+A flare stars is a red dwarf that displays sudden and unpredictable changes in light output lasting for a few minutes to a few hours.
 The flares are believed to occur in the star's chromosphere and to be similar in nature to solar flares but much more energetic.
 They occur irregularly, follow no predictable pattern, and can dramatically increase the star's brightness over a broad wavelength range from X-rays to radio waves.

 The nearest star to the Sun, Proxima Centauri, is a flare star as is Wolf 359 and one of the components of the nearby binary star system, Luyten 726-8, also known as UV Ceti.
 Indeed, it may be that the majority of red dwarfs are flare stars.